canonical/lxd/doc/containers.md

 number of allowed iterations specified via `migration.incremental.memory.iterations` LXD will request a final memory dump from CRIU and migrate the container.

+## Snapshot scheduling
+LXD supports scheduled snapshots which can be created at most once every minute.
+There are three configuration options. `snapshots.schedule` takes a shortened cron expression: `<minute> <hour> <day-of-month> <month> <day-of-week>`.
+If this is empty (default), no snapshots will be created. `snapshots.schedule.stopped` controls whether or not stopped container are to be automatically snapshotted.
+It defaults to `false`. `snapshots.pattern` takes a pongo2 template string, and the pongo2 context contains the `creation_date` variable.
+In order to avoid name colisions, snapshots will be suffixed with `-0`, `-1`, and so on.